iiAku/virtual-failover/README.md

 ## Features

-- Monitors connectivity on two network interfaces.
+- Monitors connectivity on 2 (default) or 3 (optional for the third, which is a fallback) network interfaces.
 - Automatically switches to the backup interface if the primary interface fails.
 - Restores the primary interface when connectivity is regained.
 - Configurable delay-based ping monitoring.